itsanishjain/allowlist/README.md

 - Update the register page and check all logic are working or not -HOLD

-- Alerts Notifications
+- Alerts Notifications - DONE

 - Update pages with component if it is small - HOLD

+- Adding permission for premium services

 - Images using Image component

 - Code optimization
-- Finally Creating bad ass UI
 - Create pass NFT art